k12345663/studio/PROJECT_REPORT.md

     *   The default model is set to `googleai/gemini-2.0-flash`.

 *   **Core AI Flows (`src/ai/flows/`)**:
+    A critical instruction in both flows is for the AI to *first thoroughly analyze and synthesize ALL provided user details (Job Description, Candidate Resume, and Candidate Experience Context) before generating or refining any content.
+The entire output must be deeply informed by this holistic understanding.*

     1.  **`generateInterviewKit`**:
         *   **Input**: `jobDescription` (string, pasted by the user), `candidateResume` (optional string, pasted by user), `candidateExperienceContext` (optional string).
         *   **Process**: